Thank Cod it's Fryday: Steny's Tavern & Grill

 Pro tip: As you might expect, Steny's is a casual joint.
 You won't need to wait for a hostess to seat you; just take a seat anywhere you'd like.

 I'm of the mind that perch shines the brightest when it's lightly tossed with seasoned flour and pan-fried.
 The preparation makes it tough to mask the freshness (or lack thereof) of the fish, and an ultra-light breading allows the fish's flavor to really shine.
 Steny's pan-fried perch is exactly that.
 The seasoned flour had great flavor, and the fish was fully cooked, but still very moist and tender.
-Since the breading is so thin, I found it best to gobble it up while it was hot and before it's crispness fades.
+Since the breading is so thin, I found it best to gobble up the fillets while they were still hot and before their crispness faded.

 Meanwhile, the beer-battered cod is generously portioned with a light crisp batter and moist, tender flesh.
 If there's any fault to be found, it's that the beer flavor in the batter was masked by the level of salt.